jacobdensford/jacobdensford.com/generic-fantasy/index.md

 Generic Fantasy (working title) is a tabletop roleplaying game for one facilitator and at least one other player.
 Players act as adventurers and heroes exploring a dangerous and magical world.
 The facilitator plays that world.

-This game was written with the following design philosophies in mind:
+This game was written with the following principles in mind:

 - **Rullings over rules**
 - **Fiction over mechanics**